November 20, 2018

 Women are generally seen as the physically weaker gender — despite the whole bearing and giving birth thing.

-But a just published study that found that women are no more likely than men to have health problems due to strenuous training and extreme physical exertion, Health Day reports.
+But a new study finds that women have no more health problems than men from strenuous training and extreme physical exertion, Health Day reports.

 #tbt One year ago today the Ice Maidens finally got to start their Antarctic record attempt after a 15day delay at Union Glacier base camp. @wildrnics led the team on the first of 1704km! @Mountain_Sandy @Mountain_Sophie @outdoorzan @icemaidenjenni @NTaylorN4 @BritishArmy pic.twitter.com/7nhur3Des8— Ice Maiden (@exicemaiden) November 20, 2018

-Markers of reproductive function and bone strength did not change in the women, and some markers showed delayed, exercise-related benefits to the women's physical fitness up to two weeks after the expedition, researchers found.
-This is particularly noteworthy as past research has suggested that overall, the female reproductive system and stress responses are more sensitive to the negative effects of extreme physical activity.
+Markers of reproductive function and bone strength did not change in the women, and some markers showed delayed, exercise-related benefits to the women's physical fitness up to two weeks after the expedition, the study found.

 "These findings could have important relevance for men and women in arduous or stressful employment, where there is concern that they are damaging their health.
-If an appropriate training and nutritional regime is followed, their health may be protected," said researcher Robert Gifford, from the University of Edinburgh and the Royal Center for Defense in Scotland.
+If an appropriate training and nutritional regime is followed, their health may be protected," researcher Robert Gifford, from the University of Edinburgh and the Royal Center for Defense in Scotland, noted in a news release.

 The findings were presented Sunday at the Society for Endocrinology's annual conference, in Glasgow, Scotland.
 Such research is considered preliminary until published in a peer-reviewed journal.